-2. It is imperative that ASLs keep their roles as student and ASL separate by adhering to the following:

-a) As a practicum student you are allowed to do diagnostic testing.

-b) As an ASL you are not allowed to do testing in any capacity other than assisting the speech-language pathologist.

-c) It is recommended that the role of ASL and practicum student be separated by days in the ASL's schedule (e.g., Monday - practicum; Tuesday - ASL).

-d) Different school systems may have their own system for separating the two roles.
-Each ASL should follow the system of their school district, but ensure that the state licensure board regulations are followed explicitly

-3. It is department policy that graduate students in the UNM graduate program work no more than half time as an ASL.

-4. ASLs must always identify themselves by the title of "Apprentice" and correct/clarify any misuse of the title "Therapist" given to them by parents, students, supervisors or peers.

-5. An ASL may not use his/her work site for a practicum rotation, given potential conflict of interest with ASHA and employee policy and procedures.
+- 2. It is imperative that ASLs keep their roles as student and ASL separate by adhering to the following: - a) As a practicum student you are allowed to do diagnostic testing. - b) As an ASL you are not allowed to do testing in any capacity other than assisting the - c) speech-language pathologist. - d) It is recommended that the role of ASL and practicum student be separated by days in the ASL's schedule (e.g., Monday practicum; Tuesday ASL) - e) Different school systems may have their own system for separating the two roles.
+Each ASL should follow the system of their school district, but ensure that the state licensure board regulations are followed explicitly. - 3.
+It is department policy that graduate students in the UNM graduate program work no more than half time as an ASL. - 4.
+ASLs must always identify themselves by the title of "Apprentice" and correct/clarify any misuse of the title "Therapist" given to them by parents, students, supervisors or peers. - 5.
+An ASL may not use his/her work site for a practicum rotation, given potential conflict of interest with ASHA and employee policy and procedures. - 6.
+A written plan outlining the clear delineation of ASL and SHS graduate student clinician responsibilities/supervision must be submitted to the clinic director, with a copy provided to the department chair.
+The written plan is due to the department within a week of the ASL's start date.